Publicaton year: 2008

 The content management system also has tools to aid the transformation of an answer to a personal user question, written by a medical expert, into a general answering page which other users can find when searching the data base.
 This transformation involves creating templates for the natural-language question-answering system and other similar activities.
 Long questions are often abbreviated at this stage.
 The system marks which such user questions have been converted, and which informational page is a conversion of which answer to a specific user question.

 Work flow notes the stage of each piece of information, what further action is needed, and notifies the appropriate person who is to perform a certain act.
-Knowing what each person is expected to do, and reminding them of tasks left to do, is known under the term "news control" and has some similarities to the capabilities of mail programs of knowing which emails a person has not yet ready.
+Knowing what each person is expected to do, and reminding them of tasks left to do, is known under the term "news control" and has some similarities to the capabilities of mail programs of knowing which messages a person has not yet read.

 Figure 10 shows that most visitors to Web4Health come from search engines like Google.
 Inside Web4Health, most users move to other pages by clicking on a link, only 12 % of the visitors use the QuickAsk natural-language question-answering system.